Step 1

 Move Cards in Descending Order

 You can place a card on another card that is exactly one rank higher, such as a 7 on an 8 or a Queen on a King.
-A single card can move even when the suits differ, but a group of cards can move together only when the run is descending and all the same suit.
+A single card can move even when the suits differ in 2-suit or 4-suit games, but a group of cards can move together only when the run is descending and all the same suit.

 - Good beginner move: 9 of spades onto 10 of spades.